Copy an agent

 Section titled “ Responses ”Agent copied successfully

-Wrapper that adds self_url and view_url to a serialized resource.
+Wrapper that adds API and UI links to a serialized resource.

 Uses self_url (not url) for the API link to avoid collision with